ameyadarole/ameyadarole/README.md

 ## About me

+## What I am working on?
+-- Working as a Data Scientist in Insurance domain.
+-- Currently exploring classical ML.
+-- Understanding math & stats concepts.

-- I derive a tremendous amount of satisfaction in adding value to others.
+- I get a tremendous amount of satisfaction in adding value to people's lives.
 <!--
 **ameyadarole/ameyadarole** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.